 Going on a dairy free diet as a breastfeeding mother can be very helpful when you have a fussy baby because this will help to curb so many digestive disorders and allergic reactions.

-Some of the signs of dairy intolerance in babies could be cases of allergic reaction, crying during feeds, and as a new mother, it is advisable you have a track of your diet to check which of the diet is affecting your baby.
+Some of the signs of dairy intolerance in babies could be cases of an allergic reaction or crying during feeds, and as a new mother, you should have a track of your diet to check which of the diet is affecting your baby.

 Food and dairy intolerances are a real thing and on that note, we will be talking about diary free diet breastfeeding.

 This is a kind of breastfeeding where the mother avoids all milk proteins in her diet to provide safe breast milk for her infant who is allergic to milk proteins.

 Reasons for dairy free diet during breastfeeding?

 When a baby shows symptoms of a milk protein allergy, mothers frequently start a diet that excludes dairy.

 In addition to excessive vomiting, gagging, colic, or skin rashes, symptoms can include blood or mucus in the baby's stools.